-When we needed to combine the power of Drupal’s CMS and Magento’s ecommerce store to create best-in-class digital experiences for enterprise brands, there was only one way to do it: Build it ourselves.
+When we needed to combine the power of Drupal’s CMS and Magento Digital Commerce to create best-in-class digital experiences for enterprise brands, there was only one way to do it: Build it ourselves.
 We pioneered a bi-directional, high-performing integration that gives our clients a flexible, customized experience, without the restrictions you’re used to.

-Enterprise companies need to leverage the power of a strong CMS with a best-in class ecommerce system, but for too long, none of the existing platforms on the market provided both.
-The only solution: build one ourselves.
-It’s a hybrid solution that solves so many problems for enterprise (and smaller) companies, and it’s been amazing to watch it take off.
+Enterprise companies need to leverage the power of a strong CMS with a best-in-class ecommerce system, but for too long, none of the existing platforms on the market provided both.
+The Drupal + Magento integration is a hybrid solution that solves so many problems for enterprise (and smaller) companies, and it’s been amazing to watch it take off.

-Unique add-ons to Drupal and Magento modules, and more added everyday.
+- 40K+ Extensions: Unique add-ons to Drupal and Magento Digital Commerce modules, and more added every day.

-Magento leading the industry with the biggest adoption of any platform.
+- 29.1% Marketshare: Magento Commerce leading the industry with the biggest adoption of any platform.

-Constant updates to Drupal + Magento Integration with more added daily.
+- 350+ Commits: Constant updates to Drupal + Magento integration with more added daily.

-...and counting.
-The period of time that Magento has captured a quarter or more of their market.
+- 4 Years...and counting.
+The period of time that Magento Commerce has captured a quarter or more of their market.

 The idea of creating a hybrid Drupal CMS/Magento ecommerce store might sound like it would result in a complicated Frankenstein of a site, but it's actually, a clean, powerful, logical way to go, particularly for any company with a large sales volume that's looking to implement clever marketing content.
 Think about it: Drupal's ecommerce options barely exist, and Magento's not equipped to handle the kind of content that shoppers crave.
 Combine the two, and you've got best in class use cases for each system.